thesagarsehgal/NLP_Basics_Session/README.md

 # NLP Basics Session

-These are the details of the session on Basics of Natural Language Processing and Information Retrival Topics covered in the session are basically modules from NLTK and Spacy.
+These are the details of the session on Basics of Natural Language Processing and Information Retrival taken by me at IIIT Sri City as a part of Gradient (Programming Club of IIIT Sri City).
+Topics covered in the session are basically modules from NLTK and Spacy.

 Please setup your system before the session by installing all the things as in [setup.txt](https://github.com/sagar-sehgal/NLP_Basics_Session/blob/master/setup.txt) file